-Various economic factors such as recessions, inflation and downturns in the domestic economy could adversely impact our profitability and cash flows.
+Various economic factors such as inflationary pressures or downturns in the domestic economy could adversely impact our profitability and cash flows.

-Inflation in the United States climbed to its highest level in 40 years during 2022 and the Federal Reserve increased interest rates as a result.
-The domestic economy has slowed, impacting industry volumes, while transportation carriers have also faced an increase in the cost of doing business.
-Our business has generally experienced cost increases for labor, benefits, real estate, equipment, fuel, parts and repairs, operating taxes, insurance, purchased transportation, interest expense and other miscellaneous expenses.
-If we are unable to sufficiently increase our rates to offset the ongoing increase in our costs, our profitability and cash flows could be materially affected.
+Inflationary pressures have been significant in the United States in recent years.
+Inflation impacts the cost to operate our business by putting upward pressure on wages, benefits, real estate, equipment, fuel, parts and repairs, insurance, and other general and miscellaneous expenses.
+If we are unable to sufficiently increase our customer rates to offset the increase in our costs, our profitability and cash flows could be materially affected.